 - Finally, we get a random sample from the dataset.
 You can choose any 5 or 10 as your random sample from the list.

-Read More: Excel VBA: Random Selection from List (3 Examples)
+Read More: Excel VBA: Random Selection from List

-To select a random sample from a population in excel, we can use Excel formulas.
-As there is no built-in function to select a random sample in excel, you can utilize the following functions to select a random sample in Excel.
+To select a random sample from a population in Excel, we can use Excel formulas.
+As there is no built-in function to select a random sample in Excel, you can utilize the following functions to select a random sample in Excel.

-2.1 Using RANDBETWEEN and INDEX Functions
+2.1 Combining RANDBETWEEN and INDEX Functions

 - First, select the cell where you want to apply the RANDBETWEEN.
 Write the following formula in the formula box.